 Principal Investigator (PI): Lucien Froidevaux, NASA's Jet Propulsion Laboratory

 The establishment of such data records involves the evaluation of offsets and assessments of time consistency using ground-based data.
 We will strive to provide both the original records and merged data records.
 Web-based data access to commonly-formatted files and various related plots will be provided.
-We also plan to actively participate in Data Systems Working Group meetings.
+We also plan to actively participate in Earth Science Data System Working Groups (ESDSWG) meetings.